-Examples: Illustrations of algorithms and models described above, benefits and detriments of different algorithms and models.
+Examples: Illustrations of algorithms and models described above, benefits and detriments of different algorithms and models. of sequential and parallel computing.

 1. Develop a realistic nonlinear analysis model of your choice, perhaps the one developed in previous section and experiment with all/most above models and algorithms.
+Use sequential and parallel computing for your analysis.
 Comment on results.